 Yes.
 You can download the mobile application to manage your HSA on your mobile device, including viewing transactions, making contributions and requesting distributions.
 Search Benefit Strategies in the Apple App Store and Google Play Store; look for the app with the yellow sun logo.

 Access our website, www.benstrat.com.
-Click on the yellow HSA and Reimbursement Accounts Login button in the top right corner.
-Choose the Employee/Participant login link in the yellow box.
+Click on the blue Individual Login link in the top right corner.
+Click Login under the Reimbursements, Rewards, Savings & Spending Accounts in the drop down.
 This will bring you to the Login screen.
-If you’ve accessed the Benefit Strategies online portal in the past, use yuour existing Username and Password, otherwise use the New User link to set up your Username and Password.
+If you’ve accessed the Benefit Strategies online portal in the past, use your existing Username and Password, otherwise use the New User link to set up your Username and Password.